ryan-mcclue/unsw/comp3411/assignment-1.md

   (II) [ideepsearch]
-  'd' is the length of the shortest path to a target node 'b' maximum number of children in graph
-  'm' longest path between any two nodes in graph
+  'd' is the length of the shortest path to a target node 'b' maximum number of children in graph, i.e. breadth 'm' longest path between any two nodes in graph
   time: O(b^m)
   space: O(mb)